Brazilian ironclad Cabral: Actions in Curupayty

 In November 1866, Cabral was sent to the front in the Paraguayan War, and docked on the 30th in Montevideo, Uruguay.
 On 2 February 1867, already in Paraguayan territory, Cabral and other ships bombarded the Fortress of Curupaiti, which was on the banks of the Paraguay River.
-At the time, the ship was part of the fleet formed by the battleships Bahia, Barroso, Colombo (its sister ship), Herval, Mariz e Barros, Silvado and Tamandaré, in addition to the corvettes Parnaíba and Beberibe, the gunboat Forte de Coimbra and two armed barges, under the command of cice admiral Joaquim José Inácio.
+At the time, the ship was part of the fleet formed by the battleships Bahia, Barroso, Colombo (its sister ship), Herval, Mariz e Barros, Silvado and Tamandaré, in addition to the corvettes Parnaíba and Beberibe, the gunboat Forte de Coimbra and two armed barges, under the command of Vice Admiral Joaquim José Inácio.

 This fleet bombed the fortress together with the battery from the Curuzú fortress, already taken by the Brazilians, with the soldiers of the 48th Battalion of Fatherland Volunteers and with the fleet of chief Elisiário dos Santos, which included the Araguari and Iguatemi gunboats, the steamer Lindóia, the bomber Pedro Afonso, the barge Mercedes and the launch João das Botas.
 A total of 874 bombs were fired at the fort, killing many Paraguayans and seriously injuring its commander, general Díaz.
 The Brazilian side claimed about 14 casualties, including the death of the Silvado commander.
 Also on February 2nd, command of Cabral was transferred to first lieutenant Jerônimo Francisco Gonçalves.

 The Imperial Navy aimed to force the passage of this fortress, but considered the feat practically impossible.
 Curupayty was a set of fortifications and trenches that formed part of the defensive complex of Humaitá.
 It had 35 artillery pieces pointed to the river, and included the 80-caliber cannon El Cristiano, one of the largest made in the 19th century.
 Still, the navy chose to force the passage, choosing the 15th of August for the action.
 Before that, however, the fortress would be bombed on 29 May and 5 August.

 At 6:40 am on August 15, Cabral forced the passage of Curupayty, forming part of the so-called Alvim Division, commanded by Francisco Cordeiro Torres e Alvim, and towing the barge Riachuelo.
 According to a Brazilian historian:

 The ships Cabral, Brasil, the monitor Lima Barros and seven other battleships from the fleet that had bombed the fortress on 2 February took about two hours to complete the crossing.